elisa82/haselREC/README.md

 # OpenInsel
 Open-source tool for INtegrated hazard analysis and ground motion record SELection (OpenInsel)

-It perfomes a ground motion record selection following a target conditional spectrum, using the OpenQuake libraries and disaggregation results.
+It perfoms a ground motion record selection following a target conditional spectrum, using the OpenQuake libraries and disaggregation results.

 Main contributors:
 * Elisa Zuccolo - EUCENTRE Foundation, Italy